appcelerator-archive/amp/docs/current/password.md

 ### Examples

-* To update current password -
+* To update current password:
 ```
     $ amp password change
 ```

-* To reset password -
+* To reset password:
 ```
     $ amp password reset
-    [an email with instructions to reset password will be sent]
 ```
+    [An email with instructions to reset password will be sent to the registered email address.]

-* To set a new password -
+* To set a new password:
 ```
     $ amp password set
 ```